BarryBeics/Project-Two/README.md

 **Results Page** includes:

-- **Description of each project**: allows the users to quickly understand the scope of the project.
+- **Past Results**: Here users will see all results of past trade strategies.

 **Contact Page** includes:

-- **Personal info**: allows users to post documents, phone and email files to the developer if necessary.
-- **Contact form**: allows users to make initial contact in a structured format so that the developer can respond with an answer and not need to ask for more details.
+- **Contact form**: allows users to make initial contact in a structured format so that the developer can respond with an answer.